How to Grow Cosmos (UK guide)

 Growing Cosmos in Your Garden

 Cosmos prefers well-drained soil and full sun exposure.
-They are drought-tolerant and do not require rich soil; too much fertility results in fewer flowers.
+They come in a great variety of colours from brilliant whites of Cosmos ‘Purity White’ to deep reds of Cosmos ‘Rubenza’ They are drought-tolerant and do not require rich soil; too much nitrogen in the soil results in fewer flowers.

 These easy-to-grow plants can be grown in borders, containers, or as part of a wildflower meadow.
 They attract beneficial insects like bees and butterflies, supporting local wildlife.